 Orthodontic retainers are normally needed after braces are removed.
 Retainers keep the teeth in place and prevent diastemas from recurring.

 Less sizeable or severe diastemas can benefit from removable orthodontic treatments like Invisalign®.
 Similar to braces, Invisalign straightens the teeth so that spaces are eliminated.
 If the clear Invisalign trays are not worn the recommended amount of time, your diastema may remain.

 Also, like braces, a retainer is generally worn after the treatment is completed.
 We want to eliminate spaces and not have them come back, so the retainer aids your teeth by healing in place without further movement.

 Looking to avoid orthodontic treatment to correct your diastema?
 You’ll be happy to hear that braces, Invisalign, and retainers are not the only solutions.
 Below you will find cosmetic dentistry and restorative dentistry solutions for correcting gaps in your smile.

-Dental bonding is one of the most affordable cosmetic solutions to close the gaps between your teeth, or fix chipped or cracked teeth.
-Correcting chipped or cracked teeth have been the main function dental bonding seeks to correct, but it has become very common to use bonding as a tool to add width to teeth in order to close gaps.
+Dental bonding is one of the most affordable cosmetic solutions to close the gaps between your teeth or fix chipped or cracked teeth.
+Correcting chipped or cracked teeth has been the main function dental bonding seeks to correct, but it has become very common to use bonding as a tool to add width to teeth in order to close gaps.

 Dental veneers have become a patient favorite for correcting aesthetic flaws in smiles.
 Veneers can be custom made to look and fit to meet the needs of our patients.
 To close gaps in your teeth, veneers will act as tools to slightly widen your teeth to create a seamless, straight smile.